NeuroTechX/moabb/README.md

 </blockquote>

 <p>
-  If you publish a paper using MOABB, please contact us on
-  <a href="https://app.gitter.im/#/room/#moabb_dev_community:gitter.im">gitter</a> or open an issue!
+  If you publish a paper using MOABB, please contact us on Github and open an issue!
   We would love to hear about your work and help you promote it.
 </p>